 Types of Malt Milling

 In breweries, dry milling is commonly performed by roller mills or hammer mills.
-If the wort separation involves using a mash tun or lauter tun, roller mills are employed.
-Hammer mills are largely used for the later generation of mash filters and continuous brewing systems.
+If the wort separation involves using a mash tun or lauter tun, roller mills are employed that crush the grain between two or more cylindrical rollers.
+Hammer mills are largely used for mash filters and continuous brewing systems. screen.
+The resulting particles resemble flour.

-A refinement to dry milling employed by numerous breweries is conditioning of malt with steam or warm water.
-This practice minimizes the risk of fracturing the malt husks, thus the husks become tougher and more flexible due to absorbed moisture, while the endosperm remains dry and friable.
+A refinement to dry milling employed by numerous breweries is conditioning of malt with low-pressure steam.
+This practice minimizes the risk of fracturing the malt husks by the mill rollers, thus the husks become tougher and more flexible due to absorbed moisture, while the endosperm remains dry and friable.
+The resulting grist is said to be characterized by a husk fraction containing a very high proportion of split husks with very few endosperm particles adhering.

 Click on the following topics for more information on malt milling.